 Figure 2: Longitudinal cross section with significant gold intercepts, Buckingham Gold Project, Virginia.
 2020 Phase 1 drill intercepts in white boxes; previous drill intercepts in blue italics.
 View looking northeast.

-Phase 2 of the diamond drill program at Buckingham Property has been completed.
-Seven large diameter (HQ) oriented diamond drill holes totaling 803 metres (m) were completed, adding to the 1,218 m drilled in ten holes in Phase 1 in March (see July 22, 2020 Aston Bay news release).
+Phase 2 of the diamond drill program at Buckingham Gold Property located in Central Virginia, USA has been completed.
+Phase 2 of the 2020 Buckingham drill program comprised seven (7) large diameter (HQ) oriented diamond drill holes totaling 803 metres (m), which added to the 1,218 m drilled in ten holes in the first phase of the program in March; results from two of these holes have been previously reported (see August 4 and 10, 2020 Aston Bay press releases).

-Figure 1: Plan map with drill hole locations for 2020 Phase 2 drilling.
-Buckingham Gold Project, Virginia.
-Select significant assay intervals from previous drill program noted.
+Figure 1: Plan map with drill hole locations and final results for 2020 Phase 2 drilling, Buckingham Gold Project, Virginia.
+Select significant assay intervals from previous drill programs noted.
 Local grid in metres.

 The NW-SE trending Buckingham Main Zone, which comprises a series of visible gold-bearing quartz vein outcrops that extend over a strike length of some 150 m have yielded grab sample assay values up to 701 grams per tonne (g/t) Au.
 Previous drilling included core-length intercepts of up to 35.6 g/t Au over 2.03 m and 24.7 g/t Au over 3.57 m (2019 drilling) and 5.81 g/t Au over 6.29 m including 29.9 g/t Au over 0.92 m, 19.25 g/t Au over 1.4 m and 14.54 g/t Au over 1.06 m (2020 Phase 1 drilling) in gold-bearing quartz veins, as well as 2.2 g/t Au over 18.1 m and 1.9 g/t Au over 22.2 m in adjacent but separate sericite-quartz-pyrite alteration zones (see June 27, 2019 and July 22, 2020 Aston Bay releases).